ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 The way in which some traditional risk management approaches are applied might lead to a confusion between identifying and recording risks and actually trying to mitigate and monitor them.
 This could lead to the assumption that because a risk has been recorded in a risk register document it has been effectively mitigated.
 In reality, it might just have been safely stored away never to be discussed and reviewed again.

 Some organisations might have specific governance roles who are responsible for risk management and defining processes for delivery teams to follow.
-The visibility of this work and how effectively this role communicates is likely to impact a delivery teams ability to respond to risks.
+The visibility of this work and how effectively this role communicates is likely to impact a delivery team's ability to respond to risks.
 There's potential here for complacency, where teams assume that risk is someone else's responsibility or that if they follow an official governance framework and 'tick the box' they'll be fine.

 ### Organisational Context & Culture